I’m a British born, European, multi-disciplinary artist.

 Since I was a child I’ve been fascinated by abandoned places and objects, their stories and hidden beauty.
 I love to explore and picture the derelict or forgotten; to preserve it, resuscitate it and then to reinvent it.
 I obsessively take photos of the hidden, unnoticed world around me that I can later use as a basis for new artwork and projects.

 After graduating in illustration from Falmouth Art College (UK) I started my professional career as a freelance children’s book and travel illustrator.
-Then in the late 90s, I began working almost exclusively on digital projects involving video, motion graphics, interactive design, photography, digital illustration, exhibition design etc. I was also the Creative Director of a couple of design agencies. [ You can see some of this work by clicking here ]
+Then in the late 90s, I began working almost exclusively on digital projects involving video, motion graphics, interactive design, photography, digital illustration, exhibition design etc. in both permanent and freelance positions. [ You can see some of this work by clicking here ]

-In 2000 I worked at Brighton University and City College Brighton and Hove (UK) as a visiting lecturer.
+Whilst Creative Director at Drumbeat Ltd (Brighton design agency) I was invited to Brighton University and City College Brighton and Hove (UK) as a visiting lecturer.
 I enjoyed teaching so much that I stayed to teach on their HND Multimedia course.
 Later I set up and ran their Audio-visual and Multimedia PDC course for three years.
 I’ve also worked as a software trainer for the likes of the BBC, Silicon Beach Training and Jaspar Conran.
-I still continue to enjoy teaching today
+I still continue to enjoy teaching today.

-I am naturally a restless person who likes new challenges so since 2005 I’ve been steering my work away from the compromise of designing for a client, and instead focusing more on my personal art projects.
-I decided to divide my time between Brighton and Barcelona and I set up my studio in one of Poblenou’s art collectives.
-I didn’t know what I wanted to create but I knew that I wanted to mix my traditional art techniques with my digital and photographic skills to create unique art pieces and viewer experiences.
-So began a period of experimentation and exploration that continues today.
+I am naturally a restless person who likes new challenges so since 2005 I’ve been steering my work away from the compromise of designing for a client, and focusing more on my personal art projects.
+I divide my time between the UK (for my commercial design projects) and Barcelona where I have an art studio in one of Poblenou’s art collectives.

 My passion for exploring abandoned places is shared with my partner Geppe Monrós, with whom I started Project Abandoned?
 For 13 months we travelled 40,000km through 24 European countries in a camper van documenting abandoned places and interviewing those who had reused, conserved or pictured them